liushuaikobe/evermd/README.md

 ======
 ## What is evermd ?
 evermd is a command line tool implemented with Python 2.X that provides a simple markdown support to [Evernote](http://www.evernote.com/).
-Because of its using the lib [Markdown](https://pypi.python.org/pypi/Markdown) of Python, there are something that evermd **doesn't** support:
+Because of its using the [Markdown](https://pypi.python.org/pypi/Markdown) lib of Python, there are something that evermd **doesn't** support:

 - LaTeX expression
 - code blocks specified language
 - Table

-What evermd supports is as follows:
+Some evermd supports is as follows:

 - title from h1 to h6
 - italic and bold